pascalr/heda-server/README.md

 # Heda Server

+Message to fly:
+How to use scp with fly properly?
+I am able to make it work, but it's a pain every time.
+Any way to make it easier?
+Here how it goes for me: scp ... ... ... ...
+ssh: Could not resolve hostname heda-server.internal: Name or service not known Alright I check wireguard status: sudo wg
+Not running...
+wg-quick up path-to-file.conf
+scp ... ... ... ...
+Does not work...
+fly doctor
+Does not work...
+I try to go on Hacker News when waiting, hacker news does not work anymore... restart internet
+Internet works.
+Fly doctor works.

+If there could be a fly scp command that would be sooooooooo awesome.

+:q

 ## Live reload
 nodemon is used to live reload front-end pages (views) livereload is used to live reload compiled back-end pages (public/build)